kenhuangus/HD-wallet/README.md

 ```bash
 npm install --save ethers
 ```
+to run demos use the following command at the root of this project npx run demos
+You can update the package.json file to include the js file to test.

 ## BIP39 and BIP44 Online
 Play a bit with the BIP39 online implementation here: [iancoleman](https://iancoleman.io/bip39).
 Generate/load mnemonics, derive Ethereum and Bitcoin keys and addresses.